 Which production management software, ERP do you need?

-The idea to have an ERP production system, which is an “all in one” solution, in practice doesn’t work so well for small manufacturers as it seems at first glance.
+The idea to have an enterprise resource planning production system, which is an “all in one” solution, in practice doesn’t work so well for small manufacturers as it seems at first glance.
+Although many production managers dream of such production environment.
 Look at the graph and choose your situation to find the best solution (the vertical line indicates the number of employees.
 The horizontal line describes how complex the average product is).

 1. For simple products, produced mostly in-house: